 - Corner threshold: Select how many corners you wish to keep.

 The following values illustrate what settings to use if you wish to create a vector that most closely resembles the original bitmap.
 However, the settings below are not recommended due to the large number of shapes created.
-These settings may also cause the Flash software to crash.
+These settings may also cause the Animate software to crash.

 - Color Threshold: 10

 - Curve Fit: Pixels